 The pain often starts slowly.
 It may get worse:

 You may also have weakness in certain muscles.
-Sometimes, you may not notice it until your doctor examines you.
+Sometimes, you may not notice it until your health care provider examines you.
 In other cases, you will notice that you have a hard time lifting your leg or arm, standing on your toes on one side, squeezing tightly with one of your hands, or other problems.
+Your bladder control may be lost.

 The pain, numbness, or weakness often goes away or improves a lot over weeks to months.